National Defense Reserve Fleet and Services

-Twelve NDRF vessels are used for training purposes.
-Seven are assigned to the state maritime schools or United States Merchant Marine Academy, and used for cadet training cruises:
+NDRF vessels are also used for training purposes at the United States Merchant Marine Academy and various state maritime schools for cadet training:

 - TS Empire State (State University of New York Maritime College)

 - TS Kings Pointer (United States Merchant Marine Academy)

 - TS State of Maine (Maine Maritime Academy)

 - TS State of Michigan (Great Lakes Maritime Academy)

 Additional NDRF vessels are used for military and homeland security training at NDRF fleet sites.

 MARAD is the government’s official disposal agent for Federally-owned obsolete, merchant-type vessels, and naval auxiliaries that are equal to or greater than 1,500 gross tons.
 MARAD disposes of vessels through a variety of environmentally-sound methods, including dismantlement/recycling, sale for recycle and reuse, deep-sinking in conjunction with the U.S. Navy's SINKEX Program, artificial reefing, or donation to qualified non-profit organizations.

 MARAD has authority to transfer equipment from its obsolete ships to qualified memorial ships.
 Over the years, MARAD has provided countless numbers of artifacts and equipment to memorial ships located throughout the U.S.